 Mayra Ortiz is a senior at the University of Houston, majoring in psychology with a minor in Spanish.
 Among her research interests are anxiety, depression, and other psychological disorders.
 Additionally, she has an interest in industrial/organizational psychology, specifically related to employee selection and performance.
 She plans to pursue a doctoral degree in clinical psychology.

 Ana Ruiz is a junior at the University of Houston majoring in psychology with a minor in biochemistry.
 Her research interests include anxiety, the development of gender identity, addictions and the relationship between physiological and mental pathologies.
-She is currently working on preparing herself to get into medical school.
+She is currently preparing to enter medical school.
 Her career goals are to become a neuroscientist and a psychiatrist.

 Adriana Salazar is a senior at the University of Houston majoring in psychology with a minor in biology.
 Adriana’s research interests include: anxiety disorders, behavior-related illnesses, and the interaction between neuro-immune factors and psychological processes.
 Upon graduation, she plans to attend a physician’s assistant program, and specialize in surgery or psychiatry.

 Olaguibel Sampogna is a sophomore at the University of Houston.
 He is majoring in psychology and biology.
 His areas of interest include mental disorders, substance abuse, and the biochemical aspects in relation to psychology.
 Olaguibel is following the pre-med track and plans to specialize in psychiatry.